 Status: Ongoing.
-A significant upcoming event is the First Annual Orange County Creek Week, March 12th through the 19th.
+A significant recent event was the First Annual Orange County Creek Week, March 12th through the 19th.
 This is a partnership between Orange County, UNC-CH, Chapel Hill, Carrboro, Hillsborough, and OWASA, and also part of broader regional efforts.
 Orange County has agreed to host a permanent website for the event that will contain links to resources, educational content, and a calendar for all partner events.
-Stormwater staff are working with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
+Stormwater staff were present at Open Streets and plan to participate in Earth Day and Carrboro Day, and continue to work with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
 New stormwater content is being created as part of the town wide website revamp to make pages more streamlined, easier to navigate, accessible, and more informative.
 Staff have also been working on a trash cart sticker to provide information on whom to contact with different Public Works related questions.
 Staff plan to continue to ramp up work with neighborhoods and the school system.